-If you're reading this article then you're looking to understand how drug use can affect your application for life insurance or illness insurances.
-It's an area that might make you hesitant to apply or perhaps you have applied for insurance and have come across some obstacles.
+If you're reading this article then you're looking to understand how drug use can affect your application for life insurance or illness insurance.
+It's an area that might make you hesitant to apply for life insurance or perhaps you have applied for insurance and have come across some obstacles.
 The good news is that for most people who need to disclose a history of drug use, there will be a way to arrange life insurance.
 There are a few things to consider and understand before you get started but if you want to get straight to the solution then you can jump to it here.

 What is illegal or recreational drug use?